enigmawelt/enigmawelt.de/README.md

 - Vertical directional pad (select entry from the list)
 - OK Play videos of the selected list entry
 - EXIT Ends the playback of a video and or exits the plugin

+Manual installation:

+- create a directory on the box ... /usr/lib/enigma2/python/Plugins/Enigmawelt
+- copy the content of /src into this directory
+- restart Enigma2